dfinke/github-status-dashboard/README.md

+GitHub at a Glance: Stay informed with a powerful, customizable dashboard for tracking repository activity and status updates in real time.

 # GitHub PR & Action Status Dashboard

 This project was generated from this prompt in VS Code using agent mode and Claude 3.7